-The Complainant has uncontested rights in the LPL and LPL FINANCIAL trademarks, both by virtue of its trademark registrations and as a result of the goodwill and reputation acquired through use by the Complainant over a number of years.
-Ignoring the generic Top-Level Domain ("gTLD") ".com", the Domain Name comprises the entirety of the LPL mark and is identical to the Complainant's LPL FINANCIAL mark save for the switching of the letters "c" and "i".
-In the Panel's view, this amounts to classic "typosquatting" intended to take advantage of Internet users, including email recipients, not noticing the substituted letter, and intended to be confusingly similar to the Complainant's LPL FINANCIAL mark.
-In the Panel's view, the slight misspelling does not prevent a finding of confusing similarity.
+The Complainant has uncontested rights in the BELFIUS trademark, both by virtue of its trademark registrations and as a result of the goodwill and reputation acquired through use by the Complainant over a number of years.
+Ignoring the generic Top-Level Domain ("gTLD") ".com", the Domain Name comprises the entirety of the BELFIUS mark with the addition of a hyphen and the letter "s".
+In the Panel's view, this has the appearance of "typosquatting" intended to take advantage of Internet users, including email recipients, not noticing the additional letter, and intended to be confusingly similar to the Complainant's BELFIUS mark.
+The slight misspelling does not prevent a finding of confusing similarity.